Have you thought about car wrap advertising? Let me talk to you first about the car wrap scam, including ACTUAL emails (yes, they tried to get us!).

 Average Customer Review: 4.5 stars

-Customer Complaints: there have been 3 customer complaints, each of which were closed (meaning, resolved) within the BBB
+Customer Complaints: there have been 3 customer complaints, each of which was closed (meaning, resolved) within the BBB

 Payouts are typically $100 – $150/month per campaign with occasional opportunities to earn extra by doing things like parking your car in a specific location ($30/hour), posting photos, and getting your wrapping done quickly.